 Are some people more likely to get endometriosis?

-Endometriosis can affect anyone who menstruates, but it’s most common for people who menstruate in their 30s and 40s.
-Other risk factors include family members with endometriosis, never having children, and short menstrual cycles.
+Endometriosis can affect anyone who menstruates, but it’s most commonly diagnosed in people in their 30s and 40s.
+Risk factors include having family members with endometriosis, having periods that last more than seven days, and having short menstrual cycles.

 What causes endometriosis?